TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

-On-demand delivery: Indicates AWS has the resources you need when you need them *If you need 300 servers, you don't need to request it, you just scale it yourself
+On-demand delivery: Indicates AWS has the resources you need when you need them *If you need 300 servers, you don't need to request it, you just scale it yourself *If you need more space, just use it when required, and return it when you don't need* *This flexibility isn't available on-prem*

+IT Resources: this is a big par